rohitsharmajmi20-ops/assignment1/README.md

 # assignment1
-Comparison between the performance of models with respect to following word embedding models: Word2Vec, Glove, FastText, BERT
+Comparison between the performance of models with respect to following word embedding models: Word2Vec, Glove, FastText, BERT using twitter multilabel classification dataset